MicrosoftDocs/edge-developer/microsoft-edge/devtools-protocol/0.1/index.md

 # DevTools Protocol Version 0.1 Release Notes

 Version 0.1 of the Microsoft Edge **DevTools Protocol** provides an early preview for testing EdgeHTML instrumentation and basic remote debugging in the new standalone [Microsoft Edge DevTools Preview](https://www.microsoft.com/en-us/store/p/microsoft-edge-devtools-preview/9mzbfrmz0mnj?activetab=pivot%3aoverviewtab) app.
+As such, it requires you to be running a recent [Windows Insider Preview](https://insider.windows.com/en-us/getting-started/) build.

 The goals behind the DevTools Protocol are three-fold: